gvwilson/sensibleadventures/cloudherd/reboot.md

     - "Our herders will be back in a few days - you can stay until then."
   - Noxy asks her mother to let her and her friends go
   - Is introduced to Dorbu, Kulbinder, and Thokmay (Indy: "And this is the tiger's boy... um...")
-    - First up-close description of Thokmay's manner and scars
+    - First up-close description of Thokmay and his scars
     - And of Kulbinder's watchful menace
   - Noxy marshals arguments, is surprised when her mother agrees so quickly
     - Serves as character development: Noxy is used to being in charge of things
   - Gather at the cloudherding pen (teens have strict orders to help, not get involved)
   - See how cloudherding works
     - In particular, that cloudherds have to touch clouds to mind-speak with them
     - Noxy gets her first twinge
+    - Makes her speak sharply to Rash and Sensy (bossing them around)
   - Getting under way
     - Rash teasing (flirting with) Sensy
     - *Don't* have Dorbu eyeing Indy: too much for now